liaoyunkun/ZAP/README.md

 ```
 To use this processor in your SOC, instantiate this top level CPU module in your project: [CPU top file](/src/rtl/cpu/zap_top.v)

-### Running FPGA Synthesis (Requires Vivado toolchain to be installed, Tested on Ubuntu 16.04 LTS/18.04 LTS)
+#### Running FPGA Synthesis of sample SOC (Requires Vivado toolchain to be installed, Tested on Ubuntu 16.04 LTS/18.04 LTS)

-This will synthesize the SOC, and not just the processor core.
+This will synthesize the sample SOC, and not just the processor core.

 Download and install Vivado WebPACK from https://www.xilinx.com/member/forms/download/xef-vivado.html?filename=Xilinx_Vivado_SDK_Web_2018.3_1207_2324_Lin64.bin
 ```bash